MS - Sem1 - OO Analysis and Design - post 3

 § Changes may be hard to make, so identify them as soon as possible

-§ Developers know how to develop, so just stay out of their way and let them do it
+§ Developers know how to develop, so just stay out of their way and let

 § Make 30-day iterations for two reasons: